vanstrouble/freelancer-html/README.md

 ---
 ### About project
 This project is created from scratch with the purpose of practicing these technologies.
-The site is available for viewing: https://vanstrouble.github.io/test-static-html-project/
+The site is available for viewing in: https://vanstrouble.github.io/freelancer-html-project/